 The United States and China are engaged in serious discussions to resolve the long-standing trade conflict between both nations that has rattled global markets for the past several months.
-The Chinese side is being led by Vice Premier Liu He, while the U.S. team is being led by Trade Representative Robert Lighthizer.
+In the trade negotiations, the Chinese side is being led by Vice Premier Liu He, while the U.S. team is being led by Trade Representative Robert Lighthizer.

 The Trump administration had set March 1, 2019, as the deadline for China to accept U.S. demands for fair trade policies and prevention of IP theft.
 If China fails to arrive at an agreement, America will increase import duties on about US$200 billion Chinese goods from 10 to 25 percent.
 Neither side wants the trade conflict to escalate and are hard at work to ensure that some sort of agreement is arrived at before the deadline.